Think back to your most recent onboarding experience. How did it go?

 Those two strategies — asking key questions (try Socratic questions) in your interview and taking the lead in your introductory meetings with team members — will be instrumental in expediting your own onboarding.

-If you want to use the worksheet, make a copy of the Google Doc and drop me a line to let me know how it worked out for you!
+If you want to use the worksheet, make a copy of the Google Doc and tweet at us (@edifyonboard) to share how it worked out for you!